Leonor Briones

-Leonor "Liling" Mirasol Magtolis-Briones ([lɛˈnɔɾ bɾiˈjonɛs]; born October 16, 1940) is a Filipina academician, economist, and civil servant who served as Secretary of Education under the Duterte administration.
-She is also professor emeritus of public administration at the National College of Public Administration & Governance (NCPAG) of the University of the Philippines Diliman and was chairman of the board of directors of Silliman University in Dumaguete.
+Leonor "Liling" Mirasol Magtolis-Briones ([lɛˈnɔɾ bɾiˈjonɛs]; born October 16, 1940) is a Filipino academician, economist, and civil servant who served as Secretary of Education under the Duterte administration.
+She is also professor emeritus of public administration at the National College of Public Administration & Governance (NCPAG) of the University of the Philippines Diliman and was chairman of the board of trustees of Silliman University in Dumaguete.

 She is a former Presidential Adviser for Social Development under President Joseph Ejercito Estrada, with the rank of department secretary and was National Treasurer of the Philippines (head of the Bureau of the Treasury) from August 1998 to February 2001.

 Early life and education

 Leonor Briones was born as Leonor Mirasol Magtolis in Guihulngan, Negros Oriental on October 16, 1940.
 She was the daughter of Carlos Magtolis Sr., a school teacher, and Ursula Mirasol.

 She obtained her Bachelor of Business Administration degree with a major in accounting from Silliman University in 1958 and her Master of Public Administration degree with a major in local government and fiscal administration from the University of the Philippines Diliman in 1967.

 In 1968, she acquired her post-graduate diploma, with honors, at Leeds University in England.
 In 1984, she proceeded to complete further studies in the United States, where she earned a certificate in Policy for Public Enterprise from the Harvard Institute for International Development at Harvard University.

 She received her Doctor of Humanities (Honoris Causa) in Public Administration from Central Philippine University in 2016, the sister school of Silliman University.